Candour (magazine): 1973–1999

 Following Chesterton's death, Candour was edited by Rosine de Bounevialle (1916–1999) until her own death.
 Since 1996 its owning trust's objects are "to promote and expound the principles of A.K.
 Chesterton which are defined as being to demonstrate the power of, and to combat the power [elsewhere called by its publisher 'menace'] of International Finance, and to promote the National Sovereignty of the British World."
 Another self-declared aim of the magazine is to serve as a link between Britons all over the world in protest against the surrender of their world heritage.

 After 1999

 Candour still continues to be published by the A.K.
 Chesterton Trust, although increasingly irregularly.
-The latest issue was published in September 2022.
+The latest issue as of April 23, 2025 is no. 888 published in February/March 2025 (exact date not given).
 It operates mainly by subscription, and some issues are out of stock according to its website.